ktgw0316/LightZone/BUILD.md

     http://en.wikipedia.org/wiki/Microsoft_Windows_SDK#Versions
     Place at end of PATH
 -   __HTML Help Workshop__
+    On 64-bit system it must be copied to _Program Files_, or lang.mk line 18 modified.
+    This issue will be addressed later.
--   Install4J (free trial for 90 days, then we'll need to try to get open-source licenses)
+-   __Install4J__ (free trial for 90 days, then we'll need to try to get open-source licenses) After installation, run Install4J, click on Project -> Download JREs, and go through wizard dialog.
 -   Java IDE - Eclipse, Netbeans or IntelliJ IDEA Community Edition

 Few points for Cygwin beginners
 - it is POSIX evnironment for Windows (emulates a lot of stuff that is in Linux)
 - is is case sensitive
-- computer drives under it are available under /cygdrive directory, e.g /cygdrive/C/
+- computer drives under it are available under /cygdrive directory, e.g /cygdrive/c/
 - home directory is abbreviated with ~